koji-project/koji/docs/source/utils.rst

     generally doesn't need to be changed.

 ``check_external_repos = false``
+    If True, monitor external repos and trigger the appropriate Koji repo regenerations when they change.
-    Check also external repos, note, that you need to have your database set to use UTC, as otherwise you can end with weird behaviour.
+    Note that you need to have your database set to use UTC, as otherwise you can end with weird behaviour.
 For details see https://pagure.io/koji/issue/2159

 Garbage Collector